New Tumor-targeting Agent Treats Variety of Cancers

 The American Association of Neurological Surgeons (AANS) and the Neurosurgery Research and Education Foundation (NREF) have announced a collaborative effort with Brainlab, Inc., to develop a groundbreaking patient registry for stereotactic radiosurgery (SRS) treatments.
 Data from 30 diverse, high-volume sites will produce information from thousands of patients with brain metastases, benign brain tumors and arteriovenous malformations.
 The registry is aimed at establishing national benchmarks for SRS treatments in order to provide clinicians and patients the data they need to make informed treatment decisions.
 To read more, click here.

-You're Invited to the 2015 AANS Annual Scientific Meeting
+2015 AANS Annual Scientific Meeting Registration Now Open for AANS Members

 AANS Names Robert E. Harbaugh, MD, FAANS, President for 2014-2015